jweisman/Alma-AWS-Lambda/PdfHandler/README.md

 To build the project, run `gradle build`.

+When deploying to AWS Lambda, deploy as a Java 8 app and set the handler method to `com.exlibrisgroup.alma.PdfConverter::handleRequest`.

 # Usage
 This Lambda function expects an object with three parameters:
 * `bucket`: Name of the bucket for the source and destination files.